MusheAbdulHakim/Laravel-Smarthr/README.md

     - Crud management of Invoices
         Just like Estimates, you can create, edit, view, print, download pdf and delete it.

+13. Payroll
+    Generate and manage payslips for employees.
+    Manage payslip allowances and deductions.

 ## Installation